 Woven from greenery and berries, this wreath provides a place to hang a variety of bird food to feed feathered friends

 Strands of fir twigs and ivy vines can be used to create an attractive bird wreath feeder.
-Colour is added by weaving in holly berries and small fruit.
+While gleaming berries add vibrant colour to seasonal arrangements for the garden, the berries of holly bring a splash of crimson when intertwined into this wreath, helping to attract birds to the feeder.
 Suitable food, such as peanuts, apples and a sunflower heart, is strung from garden twine to help sustain the birds through the colder months.
 This is hung from the wreath.
 Nuts are slotted into open fir cones, providing both decoration and food.
 Finally, holes are made in small branches to hold easy-to-make, nourishing fat sticks to eat.

 Materials